jangrudo/ai-apocalypse/README.md

 order to come up with something truly new.

 Ethnicity of the humans making the discoveries is not important.
-Success of individual inventors is determined by the culture they grew up with, not the other way around.
+Success of individual inventors is determined by the culture they grow up with, not the other way around.
 In this whole process of scientific discovery, it’s ideas who are the main actors, not humans.
 If a human goes away, her idea would survive.
 If an idea becomes extinct, it would have to be invented anew, through a laborious process of combining and merging of